-Use in Patients with Chronic Pulmonary Disease: METADOL should be administered with extreme caution to patients with significant chronic obstructive pulmonary disease or cor pulmonale, and patients having a substantially decreased respiratory reserve (such as asthma, chronic obstructive pulmonary disease or cor pulmonale, severe obesity, sleep apnea syndrome, myxedema, kyphoscoliosis, CNS depression or coma), hypoxia, hypercapnia, or preexisting respiratory depression for respiratory depression, particularly when initiating therapy and titrating with METADOL, as in these patients, even usual therapeutic doses of METADOL may decrease respiratory drive while simultaneously increasing airway resistance to the point of apnea.
-These patients should be monitored and use of alternative non-opioid analgesics should be considered, if possible, and METADOL should be employed only under careful medical supervision at the lowest effective dose.
-The use of METADOL is contraindicated in patients with acute or severe bronchial asthma, chronic obstructive airway, or status asthmaticus (see 2 CONTRAINDICATIONS).
+Monitor patients with significant chronic obstructive pulmonary disease or cor pulmonale, and patients having a substantially decreased respiratory reserve (such as asthma, severe obesity, sleep apnea syndrome, myxedema, kyphoscoliosis, CNS depression or coma), hypoxia, hypercapnia, or preexisting respiratory depression for respiratory depression, particularly when initiating therapy and titrating with METADOL-D, as in these patients, even usual therapeutic doses of METADOL-D may decrease respiratory drive while simultaneously increasing airway resistance to the point of apnea.
+If warranted, methadone should be employed only under careful medical supervision at the lowest effective dose.

+The use of METADOL-D is contraindicated in patients with acute or severe bronchial asthma, chronic obstructive airway, or status asthmaticus (see 2 CONTRAINDICATIONS).